kryllyxofficial01/kryllyxofficial01/README.md

 # Hi!
 I'm Kryllyx!

 ### About Me
 I'm a beginner software developer who is way too ambitious with projects.
-When I'm not raging at my non-functioning code, I'm either clicking my mouse really fast playing Geometry Dash, or trying to figure out how redstone in Minecraft works.
+When I'm not raging at my non-functioning code, I'm either spamming left-click whilst playing Geometry Dash, or trying to figure out how redstone in Minecraft works.

 I really need to pick a hobby.